kbrenn02/ecommerce-platform/Notes.md

 Created endpoints to allow user to add new products, remove products, upload images (for products), and fetch all products.
 We can use these endpoints to create the admin portal.

+Every time an update is made to index.js in the backend, then changes won't work until you RERUN the backend (control C, then node index.js)

 ### Admin Portal
 In the admin folder (cd into the folder), open the terminal and run the following:
 - `npm create vite@latest .`